ahmadshoaib-git/peer-programing-code-editor/README.md

 #### 12. Socket.io

 Socket.IO is an event-driven JavaScript library for real-time web applications.
 It enables real-time, bi-directional communication between web clients and servers.
 It has two parts: a client-side library that runs in the browser, and a server-side library for Node.js.
 Both components have a nearly identical API.

+#### 13. React Hook Form

+React Hook Form is a library that helps you validate forms in React.
+It is a minimal library without any other dependencies, while being performant and straightforward to use, requiring developers to write fewer lines of code than other form libraries.
+React Hook Form reduces the amount of code we need to write while removing unnecessary re-renders.

+#### 14. Yup

+Yup is a JavaScript schema builder for value parsing and validation.
+Define a schema, transform a value to match, validate the shape of an existing value, or both.
+Yup schema are extremely expressive and allow modeling complex, interdependent validations, or value transformations.